dhr412/web-load-check/README.md

 By default, `load-checker` can efficiently handle up to **100,000 concurrent requests** using Go’s lightweight goroutines.
 However, due to system resource constraints, a single Go program might hit practical limits around this number.
 To **bypass this limitation for extremely high loads**, we provide an optional **helper script (`helper.rs`)** written in Rust, which allows spawning multiple independent instances of `load-checker` in parallel

-**If needed for handling more than 100,000 requests at a time, `helper.rs` can be used.
+**If needed for handling more than 100,000 requests at a time, `helper` can be used.
 Otherwise, it remains completely optional**

 ## Features